aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ?
 Do you want to generate GraphQL statements (queries, mutations and subscription) based on your schema types?
 This will overwrite your current graphql queries, mutations and subscriptions: Yes
 ```

-When the CLI finishes deploying your backend, new data types for your todo app will available on your GraphQL endpoint.
+When the CLI finishes deploying your backend, new data types for your todo app will be available on your GraphQL endpoint.

 **What happened under the hood?**